 The following is an example of how to use the ECT HTTP Header.

-For instance, if a server wishes to accept the ECT HTTP Header, it must first opt-in by delivering the Accept-CH response header containing ECT HTTP Header.
+It must first opt-in by delivering the Accept-CH response header containing ECT HTTP Header if a server wishes to accept the ECT HTTP Header.

 The client may then return an ECT HTTP Header on subsequent requests.